Title: Section 505.10 - Transportation for medical care and services.

 (2) Ambulance service means any entity, as defined in section 3001 of the Public Health Law, which is engaged in the provision of emergency medical services and the transportation of sick, disabled or injured persons by motor vehicle, aircraft, boat or other form of transportation to or from facilities providing hospital services and which is currently certified or registered by the Department of Health as an ambulance service.

-(3) Ambulette or invalid coach means a special-purpose vehicle, designed and equipped to provide nonemergency transport, that has wheelchair-carrying capacity, stretcher-carrying capacity, or the ability to carry disabled individuals.
+(3) Ambulette or paratransit vehicle means a special-purpose vehicle, designed and equipped to provide nonemergency transport, that has wheelchair-carrying capacity, stretcher-carrying capacity, or the ability to carry disabled individuals.

-(4) Ambulette service means an individual, partnership, association, corporation, or any other legal entity which transports the invalid, infirm or disabled by ambulette to or from facilities which provide medical care.
-An ambulette service provides the invalid, infirm or disabled with personal assistance as defined in this subdivision.
+(4) Ambulette service means an individual, partnership, association, corporation, or any other legal entity which transports disabled individuals by ambulette to or from facilities which provide medical care.
+An ambulette service provides disabled individuals with personal assistance as defined in this subdivision.

 (5) Common medical marketing area means the geographic area from which a community customarily obtains its medical care and services.